 - PERSONAL SPACE: Remember that India is a completely different culture.
 Places and people may seem busy in all aspects.
 Public transportation is packed, people will ask seemingly intrusive personal questions.
 But this is just merely indicative of the locals’ polite interest in you.

-- NOT TO MISS: Two words, Taj Mahal.
+- WORLD'S MOST FAMOUS PALACE: Two words, Taj Mahal.
 It is not to be missed.
 Not only one of the greatest buildings in the world, but also one of the seven wonders of the world.
 If in India, it must be experienced.
 Note – the Taj is closed every Friday to anyone not attending the prayers at the mosque.

 - A TRIP INTO THE JUNGLE BOOK: Kanha National Park is among the most beautiful wildlife reserves in Asia, as well as one of the best places to catch a glimpse of the Bengal.
 With lush bamboo forests and grassy meadows, it is no wonder Kanha provided such inspiration to Kipling for “Jungle Book”.